tumult/hype-wordpress-plugin/readme.txt

 == Changelog ==

 = 1.9.14 =
-* Notes for each animation are now displayed in the admin panel.
+* Add a note to describe your uploaded animation.
+Notes are autosaved after half a second.
-* Ensure upload from only appears on the Hype Animations dashboard page.
+* Ensure upload form only appears on the Hype Animations dashboard page.

 = 1.9.13 =
 * File Upload Allowlist now parsed in memory.
 Better wp_nonce security via recommendations from Patchstack.